r0b0t03000/BSM-Option-Pricing-Calculator/README.md

 ## Video-demo:

 ## Description:
-This is a Python program designed to output a **theoretical** price and Greeks of a plain vanilla call/put European-style option using Black-Scholes pricing model.
-Black-Scholes model is a mathematical model developed by economists Fischer Black and Myron Scholes in 1973 used for pricing European options.
+This is a Python program designed to output a **theoretical** price and Greeks of a plain vanilla call/put European-style option using
+Black-Scholes pricing model.
+Black-Scholes model is a mathematical model developed by economists Fischer Black and Myron Scholes in
+1973 used for pricing European options.

+Additionally, the program outputs the estimate of the underlying's volatility based on the selected volatility estimation method.
+These methods will be discsussed in the following sections of this file.

 This program does not use a pre-built BSM library for calculating option prices or Greeks, but instead relies on a manual implementation of the formulas.

 ## Features
 - Real-time stock data pulled from Yahoo Finance.